 There are many things we do on a weekly basis and it is always helpful to have people who can commit to helping out once a week.
 These include:

-- Shop shifts - putting orders through the till, cleaning, or restocking.
+- Shop shifts - putting sales through the till, cleaning, and completing other assigned tasks or projects.
 These can be solo shop shifts, or helping a Coordinator.